forovere231/Ray-s-Mod-Zombie-Survival-OP-Script/README.md

      game.ReplicatedStorage.Events.ActivateNade:FireServer()
 end)

+addButtonToPanel(panels["Map"], "Teleport to Lobby", UDim2.new(0, 0, 0, 100), UDim2.new(0, 160, 0, 50), "Teleport to Lobby", "Teleports you to the lobby.", function()
+     game.Players[game.Players.LocalPlayer.Name].Character:FindFirstChild("HumanoidRootPart").CFrame = CFrame.new(-452.811157, -365.707336, 1891.43738, 1, 0, 0, 0, 1, 0, 0, 0, 1)
+end)

+addButtonToPanel(panels["Map"], "Teleport to Map", UDim2.new(0, 0, 0, 50), UDim2.new(0, 160, 0, 50), "Teleport to Map", "Teleports you to the Map.", function()
+    for _, v in pairs(game.Workspace.MAP:GetDescendants()) do
+    if v.Name == "Spawn" and v:IsA("Part") then
+        game.Players[game.Players.LocalPlayer.Name].Character:FindFirstChild("HumanoidRootPart").CFrame = v.CFrame
+    end
+end
+end)

+addButtonToPanel(panels["Map"], "Highlight Zombie Spawns", UDim2.new(0, 0, 0, 150), UDim2.new(0, 160, 0, 50), "Highlight Zombie Spawns", "When ingame, it highlights Zombie Spawns.", function()
+    for _, v in pairs(game.Workspace.MAP:GetDescendants()) do
+    if v.Name == "ZombieSpawns" and v:IsA("Folder") then
+       for _, zombieSpawn in pairs(v:GetChildren()) do
+            zombieSpawn.Transparency = 0.875
+            zombieSpawn.Color = Color3.fromRGB(0,255,0)
+            zombieSpawn.Material = Enum.Material.Neon
+       end
+    end
+end
+end)

 addButtonToPanel(panels["Map"], "", UDim2.new(0, 0, 0, 0), UDim2.new(0, 160, 0, 50), "Remove Anti-cheat Kill Bricks", "Removes Anti-cheat Kill Bricks so you can explore the map without dying.", function()
      -- Find the MAP folder
 -- Get the "MAP" folder